ycz425/git-net/README.md

 ### Data Analysis
 The project includes the following graph analysis features:
 - **Connected Components Analysis**: Identifying distinct clusters of nodes within the graph.
-- **Degree Centrality**: Measuring the importance of nodes based on the number of direct connections.
+- **Degree Centrality** (not available through UI): Measuring the importance of nodes based on the number of direct connections.
-- **Betweenness Centrality**: Identifying nodes that act as bridges between different parts of the graph.
+- **Betweenness Centrality** (not available through UI): Identifying nodes that act as bridges between different parts of the graph.
 - **Louvain Community Detection**: Visualizing communities within the graph using modularity-based clustering.

 ### Recommendation System